-Brad T. Tinkle, M.D., Ph.D., is the Medical Director of Clinical Genetics at Advocate Children’s Hospital in Chicagoland.
-His clinics include Ehlers-Danlos (for adults, children, and families) and pediatric Down’s Syndrome.
-(For appointment scheduling information, go to www.leftpawpress.com and download the complimentary DIY bookmark).
+Brad T. Tinkle, M.D., Ph.D., is a clinical geneticist at Peyton Manning Children’s Hospital in Indianapolis, Indiana.
+Most recently, he was the Medical Director of Clinical Genetics at Advocate Children’s Hospital in Chicagoland.
+His clinics included Ehlers-Danlos (for adults, children, and families) and pediatric Downs Syndrome.

-Prior to his current position, Dr. Tinkle was a clinical and clinical molecular geneticist at Cincinnati Children’s Hospital Medical Center (CCHMC).
+Prior to Advocate, Dr. Tinkle was a clinical and clinical molecular geneticist at Cincinnati Children’s Hospital Medical Center (CCHMC).
 He specializes in caring for individuals with heritable connective tissue disorders such as Ehlers-Danlos syndromes, Marfan syndrome, osteogenesis imperfecta, and achondroplasia among the many.
-He served as director of the Skeletal Dysplasia Center (CCHMC), co-director of the Marfan/Ehlers-Danlos syndrome clinic, as well as director of the Connective Tissue Clinic.
+He served as director of the Skeletal Dysplasia Center (CCHMC), co-director of the Marfan/Ehlers-Danlos Syndrome Clinic, as well as director of the Connective Tissue Clinic.

 He attended medical school at Indiana University and completed a pediatric/clinical genetics residency at CCHMC.
 He also finished a fellowship in clinical molecular genetics at CCHMC following residency.